 Travel with Family

-Traveling with family, can also allow you and your significant other to have a night off.
+Traveling with family, can also allow you or you and your significant other to have a night off.
 While some people love to travel with their family I know there are a lot of people that don’t.
 Traveling with family doesn’t mean you have to spend the whole time or anytime at all with your family.
 An example of this was when we recently visited Amsterdam at the same times as my parents.

 Although we traveled on the same flight we didn’t stay at the same place or do the same things.
 The only time we actually saw each other was the night we dropped the kids off with them to have a date night visiting the Red Light District.
 Luckily for us my parents love to travel and you’d be surprised how many times my mom finds out about a flight deal before I do.
 It may be hard to coordinate schedules but if possible you can enjoy a day or night with your spouse and your family will enjoy the alone time with your kids!